Events – Danspace Project

 Covid Safety at Danspace Project

-Reggie Wilson: Some Reflections on Prayerful Platforms Film Screening and Conversation
+Film Screening and Conversation with Reggie Wilson: Some Reflections on Prayerful Platforms

 Saturday, April 26 | 6:30–8:30PM

-As part of Danspace 50th celebration, we are revisiting a Platform which delved into the history of our iconic venue St. Mark’s Church in-the-Bowery.
-Reggie Wilson’s guest curated Platform 2018: Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance emerged from Wilson’s ongoing research into religion, dance, and race—specifically the history of our site, St. Mark’s Church in-the-Bowery.
+As part of Danspace 50th celebration, we are revisiting Platform 2018: Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance, which emerged from Wilson’s ongoing research into religion, dance, and race—specifically the history of our site, St. Mark’s Church in-the-Bowery.
 Wilson and a team of artists and curators researched the history of the Church, revealing its completion in 1799, the year of the New York State Gradual Emancipation Act, a fact which is now incorporated into Danspace Project’s land and site acknowledgements.
 St. Mark’s history is summarized in Hussie-Taylor’s essay for Wilson’s Platform.

 This program will include reflections on the Danspace Platform in 2018 and a screening of the documentary of the 2019 Philadelphia series.